project-meucci/thimm.github.io/docs/Tasting Terroir/The-flavor-of-your-foods-philosophy.md

 ---
-title: The Flavor of Your Food’s Philosophy
+title: The Flavor Of Your Foods Philosophy
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Tasting Terroir  (2022-09-07)